mikeroyal/RISC-V-Guide/README.md

 [Chipyard](https://chipyard.readthedocs.io/en/latest/) is an open source framework for agile development of Chisel-based systems-on-chip.
 It will allow you to leverage the Chisel HDL, Rocket Chip SoC generator, and other [Berkeley](https://berkeley.edu/) projects to produce a RISC-V SoC with everything from MMIO-mapped peripherals to custom accelerators.

+[BRISC-V Explorer](https://ascslab.org/research/briscv/explorer/explorer.html) is a RISC-V CPU simulator application that runs in a browser allowing users to easily run it on Windows, Linux or Mac.
+In the BRISC-V Explorer, users can

+  - 1. Select their desired core type.
+  - 2. Enter parameters such as memory size for that core.
+  - 3. Configure cache parameters including block size and associativity.

+[Ripes](https://github.com/mortbopet/Ripes) is a graphical processor simulator and assembly editor for the RISC-V instruction set architecture(ISA).

+[OpenHW Group's RISC-V Virtual Machine (riscv_vm)](https://github.com/openhwgroup/riscv_vm/) is a set of instructions to import Ubuntu guest Virtual Machine for RISC-V development for the VEGA board.
+It's intended for anyone wanting to study, configure as-preferred, modify, implement or release hardware based the RISC-V Instruction Set Architecture.
+The VM is preconfigured for RISC-V HW development.

 [The Eclipse Embedded CDT](https://github.com/eclipse-embed-cdt/eclipse-plugins) is a collection of plug-ins for Arm & RISC-V C/C++ developers.

 [PlatformIO](https://platformio.org/) is a professional collaborative platform for embedded development with no vendor lock-in.
 It provides support for multiplatforms and frameworks such as IoT, Arduino, CMSIS, ESP-IDF, FreeRTOS, libOpenCM3, mbed OS, Pulp OS, SPL, STM32Cube, Zephyr RTOS, ARM, AVR, Espressif (ESP8266/ESP32), FPGA, MCS-51 (8051), MSP430, Nordic (nRF51/nRF52), NXP i.MX RT, PIC32, RISC-V.

 [PlatformIO for VSCode](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) is a plugin that provides support for the PlatformIO IDE on VSCode.

-[Ripes](https://github.com/mortbopet/Ripes) is a graphical processor simulator and assembly editor for the RISC-V instruction set architecture(ISA).

-[FireSim](https://github.com/firesim/firesim) is an easy-to-use, Scalable, FPGA-accelerated Cycle-accurate Hardware Simulation.

 [Tock](https://www.tockos.org/) is an embedded operating system designed for running multiple concurrent, mutually distrustful applications on Cortex-M and RISC-V based embedded platforms.
 Tock's design centers around protection, both from potentially malicious applications and from device drivers.